MijailMain/Nats-Subscribe-Js/README.md

 # Nats-Subscribe-Js
-This Project contains the code of how to subscribe to a Nats server
+This Project contains the code of how to subscribe to a Nats server, and save the received messages in Json format inside the files folder

 # Using
 Node.js